Rigavidon, 0.15 mg+0.03 mg 21 pcs

 – Hypersensitivity to the components of the drug.

-The drug should be used with caution:
+The drug should be used with caution when:

-– Diseases of the liver and gallbladder.
+– Diseases of the liver and gall bladder.

 – Epilepsy.